 The coronavirus can infect people through droplets that are transferred through close contact, e.g. by kissing.

-- Go on dates and have sex only if you have no COVID-19 symptoms, have tested negative for COVID-19 and are not a close contact.
+- Go on dates and have sex only if you have no COVID-19 symptoms and are not positive for COVID-19.

 - Have sex with your regular partner or as few partners as possible.

 Remember to protect yourself.
 It is also best if you protect those around you – also those people who are at increased risk of becoming sick with COVID-19.